LAST CALL: Get 120,000 points with American Express Business Platinum – full card review

 You will receive Gold status in the Marriott Bonvoy hotel loyalty scheme.
 This will give added benefits at Marriott, Renaissance, Sheraton, Westin, W, aloft, St Regis, The Ritz-Carlton, The Luxury Collection etc properties – almost 30 brands in total.

 You will receive Gold status in the Hilton Honors hotel loyalty scheme.
 This is the best mid-tier hotel status to have, because you get free breakfast with it.
-You will get benefits at Hilton, Waldorf Astoria, Hampton, Curio etc. The personal Platinum card has had this benefit for many years but it was not part of Business Platinum.
+You will get benefits at Hilton, Waldorf Astoria, Hampton, Curio etc.

 You receive a free digital subscription to The Times and The Sunday Times.
 This is worth over £300, and if you currently pay for this it is a huge incentive to take out the card.